Kaplan, Inc.: 1990s–present

 In 2017, Purdue University announced the acquisition of Kaplan University, and the sale was completed in 2018.
 The new institution became Purdue University Global, providing students with accredited distance learning worldwide.

 In 2018, as part of an effort to overhaul UK legal education and create a common standard for professional qualification, the Solicitors Regulation Authority (SRA) selected Kaplan to develop and deliver the Solicitors Qualifying Exam (SQE).
 Introduced in September 2021, the exam is the qualifying assessment for professionals seeking to become solicitors in England or Wales.

 During the pandemic in 2020, Kaplan partnered with Hexco Academic to host its first national online spelling bee.
 The winner of the Kaplan Online Spelling Bee, Zaila Avant-garde, went on to become the first African American to win the Scripps National Spelling Bee in 2021.
-Runner up Harini Logan went on to win the Scripps Bee the following year.

 In 2021, Kaplan launched Career Core, a shared career services model, in partnership with Wake Forest University, Adelphi University, Florida International University, Point Loma Nazarene University, University of Arizona, University of Montana, Alpha Tau Omega, and Kappa Alpha Order.

 In 2022, Amazon announced a partnership with Kaplan to make academic and career coaching services available to its 750,000 hourly employees in the U.S. as part of its Career Choice upskilling program.

 In February 2025, Kaplan announced a partnership with the state of Illinois to provide free test preparation to over 200,000 students at public universities and selected community colleges throughout the state which is considered the first state sponsored workforce development program of its kind in the U.S. and allows students throughout the state access to more than 40 test prep courses at no cost.
 Illinois Student Assistance Commission's representative announced that the program is an important measure to help remove some of the financial barriers students face in advancing their education and careers.